A personal reflection on luxury travel and why it’s not all about champagne and infinity pools!

 I’ve been lucky to experience the ‘splurge yourself silly’ luxury several times.
 At The Balé in Bali we stayed in a secluded villa with large private pool and had our own butler on call.
 When I stayed at Grand Residences in Mexico I not only had a hot tub in the bathroom, but another on the balcony (because you always need two right?!)
 At 6 star Royal Palm in Marrakech, the staff knew my name as I walked around, and drove me around in a golf buggy!
 The concierge even waited at the airport while we checked in, and made sure we reached security!
 All of these experiences blew my mind – and yes, I think this is what most of us think of when we think of luxury travel.

 Then there’s affordable luxury.
 Unless you’re on big bucks, most millennials enjoy a splurge-style trip once a year to every 18 months.
 The rest of the time, it’s about shorter more budget-friendly trips.
 You know how it goes… you spot a great deal on flights, piece them together with a hotel deal and spend hours salivating over #foodporn pics, deciding which restaurants have good reviews and won’t break the bank.
 It’s like an MI5 mission connecting it all together.
+Sites like hundredrooms can be a helpful place to search.

 While I love the big trips, I often find the search for affordable luxury accommodation really satisfying.
 Most cities have an incredible collection of boutique hotels, and sometimes the 3-4 star quirky hotels have more charm than the super-duper 5-star palaces.